Wolfson Children's Hospital: Wolfson Children’s Hospital (1992-present)

+In February 2022, the hospital opened the 250,000-square-foot Wolfson Children’s Hospital Critical Care and Baptist Arrival Tower.
 The Borowy Family Children's Critical Care Tower opened in April 2022.
 The $224 million facility includes five floors dedicated to children's intensive care, including a three-floor NICU featuring a predictive analytics system and an in-NICU Magnetic Resonance Imaging system.
 The seven-story tower also includes a dedicated burn and wound unit.

 Michael D. Aubin retired as hospital president in October 2022.
 During his 12-year tenure, Wolfson Children's was annually ranked among the 50 Best Children's Hospitals in the nation by U.S. News & World Report.
 He served as board president of the Florida Association of Children's Hospitals and as a trustee of the national Children's Hospital Association.
 Allegra Jaros became hospital president on January 16, 2023.

+In November 2025, Wolfson Children's Hospital received $7.5 million from the Florida Cancer Connect Collaborative Research Incubator.
+The grant is renewable for five years funding advanced treatment options, recruiting pediatric oncologists, medical device infrastructure and research.

 About

 A not-for-profit children's hospital that serves 82,000+ patients annually, plus nearly 90,000 children in its Emergency Centers, Wolfson Children's Hospital offers 40+ pediatric medical and surgical specialties through its long-time partnerships with Nemours Children's Health (Jacksonville), the University of Florida College of Medicine-Jacksonville, Mayo Clinic Florida in Jacksonville and UPMC Children's Hospital of Pittsburgh.